Create Connecter

 SE37 CF: Executes function modules.

-2. Click an icon to create the respective query.
+2. Click a button to create the respective query.

 3. Click the Create button.